mario-areias/yiquan/content/stances/hands_up/_index.md

 This position is similar to the [Classroom](../classroom/) position.

 The only difference is the handwork.
 Both hands should be open with finger loose protecting the head and point to the attacker.
+Elbows need to be a bit bent as well.
+This stance is important because it makes easier to defend the head, using salutes and slaps.